AstarNetwork/astar-docs/docs/learn/dapp-staking/index.md

 ## Benefits of dApp Staking on Astar and Shiden Network

-For web3 to flourish, there needs to be a symbiotic relationship between dApp stakers, dApp developers, and dApp users.
-On Astar and Shiden, dApp staking is the mechanism that enables this mutually beneficial relationship to occur.
+dApp Staking aligns incentives between three groups on Astar and Shiden: dApp developers, stakers, and users.

 - **Developer Compensation:** Unlike traditional approaches where dApp developers need to rely on grant programs, token issuance, and fundraising efforts to generate income, dApp staking on Astar/Shiden provides developers with a basic income.
 As long as a dApp has been nominated, developers can receive a steady stream of rewards.